Oakland Museum of California Announces Complete and Final List of Bay Bridge Steel Program Awardees

 Bay Bridge Steel Program Awards

-The following fifteen projects were granted steel through the Oakland Museum of California Bay Bridge Steel Program.
+The following fourteen projects were granted steel through the Oakland Museum of California Bay Bridge Steel Program.

 AECOM will utilize salvaged pieces of steel as playful site furnishings on the new southern waterfront promenade of Treasure Island, a public walkway known as Clipper Cove Promenade that will run the length of the Island from the entrance to Treasure Island at the Causeway to the southeast corner of the island.
 This site offers fantastic views of the new Bay Bridge.
 By transforming massive metal pieces into furnishings, the steel will be tangible and accessible to the public in a way that was never possible in their original location.
 By re-using the pieces of salvaged steel in this location AECOM will create a visual link to the Bay Bridge in an area that’s history and function is directly tied to it.
 (Round C)